Fox ESS Battery Review: An Independent Assessment by Solar Choice

 • Operating range: -10°C to +55°C

 The EP series may appeal to installers seeking simpler, space-saving systems.
-The EP Series is expandable by adding additional units in parallel.
+The EP Series is expandable by adding additional units in parallel which will require an additional junction box.
 This is a most costly and space-consuming approach than the stackable ECS series.

 Compare quotes from up to 7 installers in your area now.